Skip to main content

 About

-Mars Attracts is a single player simulation game with business and science fiction themes.
+Mars Attracts is a single player casual city builder game with comedy, economy, business and science fiction themes.
 It was developed by Outlier and was released on September 15, 2025.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 Mars Attracts is a park management sim set in the iconic universe of Mars Attacks.
 Build rides, hire staff, manage guest needs, and abduct humans to serve as the star attractions.
 You'll face demanding visitors, environmental hazards, and the ever-looming threat of human escapes!